B'nei Mitzvah

 B'nei Mitzvah Resources

-Learn to Chant Torah
+Learn To Chant Torah

 Learning to chant Torah doesn’t have to be an insurmountable challenge.
-Whether you are one of our wonderful bar/bat mitzvah students or an adult learner wanting to take on a new learning endeavor, YOU CAN DO IT!
+Whether you are one of our wonderful Bar/Bat Mitzvah students or an adult learner wanting to take on a new learning endeavor, YOU CAN DO IT!

 Click here to listen to audio recordings of the Torah and Haftarah trope, from Behrman House’s The Art of Cantillation.